rob333/flutter_mediator_persistence/README.md

 <br>

-Flutter Mediator Persistence is a super easy state management package with built in persistence capability, using SharedPreference as persistent storage, [InheritedModel][] as the state management mechanism, and base on the works of [Flutter Mediator Lite][lite].
+Flutter Mediator Persistence is a super easy state management package with built in persistence capability, using SharedPreference as the persistent storage, [InheritedModel][] as the state management mechanism, and base on the works of [Flutter Mediator Lite][lite].

 <!--
 <table border="0" align="center">